 Here are some of the questions we commonly see regarding the SportsDevil add-on.
-The answers may be beneficial to installing and properly using the application.
+The answers may be beneficial to installing and correctly using the add-on.

 Will SportsDevil work with Kodi 19?

-No. Like many popular addons, SportsDevil is based off of Python version 2.
+No. Like many popular addons, SportsDevil is based on Python version 2.
 For Kodi 19, Team Kodi upgraded to Python version 3, which rendered many popular addons inoperable.